 The US Centers for Disease Control and Prevention has issued several guidelines to limit travel, gatherings and social distancing.
 The CDC has launched a website, www.CoronaVirus.gov that details these guidelines and provides an updated account of confirmed COVID-19 cases and their locations.

 If you think you may have been exposed to COVID-19 (Coronavirus) and develop symptoms, you may need to seek medical attention.
 North Carolina’s Department of Health and Human Services has set up a COVID-19 hotline that is staffed by trained medical professionals.
 Should you have any questions or concerns about the Coronavirus, please call: 866-462-3821.

 We recognize that the Coronavirus could potentially impact the people we serve.
 If you’re planning to add programming to support people, please reach out to NC 2-1-1 with that information by filling out a Google form HERE.
 They’re collecting statewide economic hardship resources so that they can best direct people to the places best suited to support them.
 Grant applications for non-profit organizations will be linked soon.
 For more information, please reach out to Liz Burns and [email protected].

 United Way of Iredell County Office Update:

-Staff are being encouraged to work remotely during the week of March 16-20, 2020.
+Staff are being encouraged to work remotely starting the week of March 16, 2020.
 During this time, our offices will remain open and a small number of staff will keep in-office hours.
-We will assess the situation a weekly basis, if not sooner based on urgency.
+We will assess the situation a weekly basis.
 United Way team members are planning on attending meetings when possible and will be available through email and phone calls.
 We will be honoring all CDC recommendations when it comes to events and meetings.